qrtl/asx-custom/stock_move_view_adj/readme/DESCRIPTION.rst

 This module does the following:

-* Adjust stock move and stock move line views.
+* Adjust stock move views.